getcarina/getcarina.com/_posts/2016-05-26-simple-saas-with-jclouds-and-carina.md

 ### View

 You define the servlet's mapping in the `web.xml` file.
 This mapping tells Tomcat how to route requests to the application.
 Routing is configured to use the ContainerController controller, which automatically redirects requests to the `listcontainer.jsp` page.
 This page lists all the available Mumble servers and provides a link to create a new Mumble container.
 When a new Mumble container is created by ContainerController, details about it are displayed in the `newcontainer.jsp` page.
-In the ContainerController.java file, you can see how the different variables displayed in the JSP views are populated, as see all the logic needed to create, list, and delete Mumble containers.
+In the ContainerController.java file, you can see how the different variables displayed in the JSP views are populated, and see all the logic needed to create, list, and delete Mumble containers.

 ### Controller